RyArnz/csc494-smart-media-server/README.md

 cloud.arnzenserver.org     media.arnzenserver.org
 ```

-This architecture allows the server to host multiple services and route each service through a clean subdomain.

-Cloudflare handles the public DNS side.
+Cloudflare handles public DNS.

-Cloudflare Tunnel forwards remote traffic to the server.
+Cloudflare Tunnel forwards remote traffic to the home server.

-Nginx Proxy Manager receives the incoming request and forwards it to the correct internal service.
+Nginx Proxy Manager receives the incoming request and routes it to the correct internal service.

 ---